gis-ops/tutorials/news/valhalla_traffic.md

   </video>
 </figure>

-A more impressive video show a time series of 5 isochrones, also in 15 mins intervals over the whole week.
+A more impressive video shows a time series of 5 isochrones, also in 15 mins intervals over the whole week:

 <figure class="video_container">
   <video controls="true" allowfullscreen="true" poster="aux/valhalla_isochrones.jpg">